 A TBI may cause the body to release toxic chemicals that cause further damage to the brain, including excitotoxicity, oxidative stress and inflammation.
 While both THC and CBD have beneficial effects on TBI’s, CBD has been found to reduce the brain’s oxidative stress following a traumatic brain injury and works as a neuroprotectant to reduce neurological impairment and swelling.

-Professor Yosef Sarne of Tel Aviv University in Israel discovered that cannabis may prevent long-term brain damage by administering THC before or shortly after a TBI.
+Professor Yosef Sarne of Tel Aviv University in Israel discovered that cannabinoids may prevent long-term brain damage by administering cannabis before or shortly after a TBI.

 With the introduction of Canada’s Cannabis Act (2018), another step towards research is being done into how cannabis can affect sports recovery and performance.
 Currently, CBD oil is legal for athletes to use in Canada.

 THC and other cannabinoids are forbidden because the combination is deemed to be performance enhancing, harmful to health, or it violates the spirit of the sport; however, CBD is an exception because it is a non-psychoactive derivative of cannabis.

 While cannabis may not be performance enhancing itself, it is something that can ‘improve performance’ by managing pain, anxiety, and stress.

 With the allowance of CBD oil, another step is taken towards legalizing and normalizing cannabis use in sports medicine.

 Recently, we are seeing more and more athletes turn to cannabis for soreness, pain and other injuries.
 So, where do the four major U.S. sports leagues stand on marijuana use?

 TBI’s could fall under the PA qualifying conditions of damage to the nervous tissue of the spinal cord with objective neurological indication on intractable spasticity and chronic pain.